D504 road

 D504 is a state road in Lika region of Croatia connecting the D1 state road to Ličko Petrovo Selo border crossing to Bihać, Bosnia and Herzegovina via the D217 state road.
 The road is 9.9 km long.

-The road, as well as all other state roads in Croatia, is managed and maintained by Hrvatske ceste, state owned company.
+The D504, like all state roads in Croatia, is managed and maintained by Hrvatske ceste, state owned company.

 Traffic volume

 Traffic is regularly counted and reported by Hrvatske ceste, operator of the road.
 Substantial seasonal variations of the traffic volume is attributed to summer tourist traffic.